Lodge Park Academy values the individuality of all our students.

 It is the expectation of the Academy that teachers modify teaching and learning expectations as appropriate for students with difficulties.
 Such modifications could include: additional time to complete tasks, modified resources and consideration of their pace of learning.
 Teachers are expected to give students with SEN the opportunity to develop skills in all aspects of the curriculum.

 The SENCo leads a team of supporting staff who have experience in a number of specific learning areas such as literacy, numeracy, behaviour and emotional needs.
-The team are strong and fully committed to the progress and achievement of all students.

 The support team work in a number of varying roles.
 Primarily they support students in the classroom ensuring they have full access to the curriculum by liaising with the class teacher and by consulting the available support documents.